nrdxp/nrd.sh/content/blog/everything-is-a-trust-decision.md

 into its own append-only record before anything is built, with the build derived from it step by step in that order.
 The order is the whole point.
 Declared first, "this was built from those" is fixed by the record.
-Built hermetically, a stranger can check it.
+Built hermetically, sealed off from anything not declared, a stranger can check it.
 Anchored in a record that only grows, it stays checked.
 Those are the three legs, and they have a practical face: you check the atom before you run the build, walking its closure signature by signature, and if one is wrong you stop walking.
 Nothing has been built yet, so nothing has to be thrown away.
 The atom is the claim to the recipe and to the content underneath it, and every vouch on every part is a signed fact in the same record.
 That is the field I said the metadata should carry.
 It turned out to be the floor, with the accounting above it, and that is the whole of what I will say about the last post.
 It is finished.

 **Identity.** This is where the question was born, and I think it is more fundamental than packaging, because packaging depends on stable identity and, in my view, nothing deployed has solved it well.
-Zach leads Cyphr, our lab's self-sovereign identity protocol, and I work on it with him.[^cyphr] In Cyphr, who you are is a genesis commitment and an append-only chain of signed key events under it: this key added, that one rotated, this one revoked.
-Your whole identity, keys and history, is one digest.
+Zach leads Cyphr, our lab's self-sovereign identity protocol, and I work on it with him.[^cyphr] In Cyphr, who you are is a genesis commitment, a first signed entry that fixes your root, and an append-only chain of signed key events under it: this key added, that one rotated, this one revoked.
+Your whole identity, keys and history, is one fingerprint.
 Of the claims the chain fixes and a checker can settle, every one endures except one, which is what eusynopsis looks like in one domain: every claim about the chain but one is a receipt.
-"This is their current state" is a tip claim.
+"This is their current state" is a tip claim, a claim about the current end of the record.
 It cannot endure, and nothing you sign can make it.
 That is why key transparency needed gossip, why rotation needs a record rather than a replacement, and why Cyphr's design has a witness network: the watcher the calculus prices, bought for exactly one claim and nothing else.

 The attack we were designing against is the split view, where a server shows two people two different histories.
 Working through it in the